dhis2/dhis2-docs/src/developer/web-api/data.md

 >
 > Please refer to the date and period section above for time formats.

+> **Note**
+>
+> Any imported data value which is seen as unchanged will be ignored and the import summary will reflect this.
+An unchanged data value is classed as one which has the same value for all 3 of these properties:
+> - value
+> - comment
+> - followUp

 From the example, we can see that we need to identify the period, the data set, the org unit (facility) and the data elements for which to report.